Laynester/uiext/README.md

 <script type="text/javascript" src="/uiext/chunk-vendors.js"></script>
 <script type="text/javascript" src="/uiext/app.js"></script>
 ```

+> if you are not using nitro paste this too `<link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.5.0/css/all.css">`

 configure "sounds","ws" & "sso"
 If you pasted into nitro's index.html, leave the SSO as is.